CarnaViire/blogpost-7.0/blogpost.md

 Before .NET 6, reading from the collection concurrently happened to be thread-safe in *most* cases.

 Starting with .NET 6, less locking was performed around header parsing as it was no longer needed internally.
-Due to this change, multiple examples of users accessing the headers concurrently surfaced, for example, in [gRPC](https://github.com/dotnet/runtime/issues/55898), [NewRelic](https://github.com/newrelic/newrelic-dotnet-agent/issues/803), or even [HttpClient itself](https://github.com/dotnet/runtime/issues/65379).
+Due to this change, multiple examples of users accessing the headers concurrently surfaced, for example, in gRPC ([dotnet/runtime#55898](https://github.com/dotnet/runtime/issues/55898)), NewRelic ([newrelic/newrelic-dotnet-agent#803](https://github.com/newrelic/newrelic-dotnet-agent/issues/803)), or even HttpClient itself ([dotnet/runtime#65379](https://github.com/dotnet/runtime/issues/65379)).
 Violating thread safety in .NET 6 may result in the header values being duplicated/malformed or various exceptions being thrown during enumeration/header accesses.

 .NET 7 makes the header behavior more intuitive.
 The `HttpHeaders` collection now matches the thread-safety guarantees of a `Dictionary`:
 > The collection can support multiple readers concurrently, as long as it is not modified.
 In the rare case where an enumeration contends with write accesses, the collection must be locked during the entire enumeration.
 To allow the collection to be accessed by multiple threads for reading and writing, you must implement your own synchronization.

 This was achieved by the following changes:
-- A "validating read" of an invalid value does not result in the removal of the invalid value: [dotnet/runtime#67833](https://github.com/dotnet/runtime/pull/67833) (thanks [@heathbm](https://github.com/heathbm)).
+- A "validating read" of an invalid value does not result in the removal of the invalid value - [dotnet/runtime#67833](https://github.com/dotnet/runtime/pull/67833) (thanks [@heathbm](https://github.com/heathbm)).
-- Concurrent reads are thread-safe: [dotnet/runtime#68115](https://github.com/dotnet/runtime/pull/68115).
+- Concurrent reads are thread-safe - [dotnet/runtime#68115](https://github.com/dotnet/runtime/pull/68115).

 ## Detect HTTP/2 and HTTP/3 Protocol Errors